vmacarios/spring-mvc-demo/README.md

 Then, the controller simple add the object to the model.\
 When processing the submitted form, the controller receives the data from the `modelAttribute` set in the form and bind it to the object.

-On the form, set the `modelAttribute` with the same value used in the controller.\
+On the jsp files, use the `form` tag from spring and set the `modelAttribute` with the same value used in the controller.\
 Also set the `path` for the inputs using the model field names.\
 Use `${}` to access data from the model in the jsp files.